 What’s my story?

 It starts with growing up on a self-sufficient farm in Suffolk.
-We didn’t have language like ‘regenerative’ or ‘circular’ then, but you could have called it both those things.
+We didn’t have language like ‘regenerative’ or ‘circular’ so much then, but you could have called it both those things.

 There were plants grown for a bio-fuel generator, rare breed animals typical of the region, buildings made from shipping containers.
-We even had our own sewage system, designed from Steiner principles.
+We even had our own sewage system, designed on Steiner principles.

 All this to say, I had a head start on thinking differently.